kristithrasher/Surfs_Up/README.md

-# surfs_up
- Surf and Shake Shack
-Module9 Surfs Up
 # Surfs_Up

 ## Overview

-Data Analysis for a business investor, W. Avy.
+The following is Data Analysis for a business investor, W. Avy.
 The business venture is for a potential surf and shake shack to be located in Oahu, Hawaii.
+He would like to know if the surf and shake shop business would be sustainable year round.
 W. Avy gave me a weather database in SQLite.
-W.Avy wants to know if the weather conditions would be appropriate for a surf and shake shop.
-He specifically wants temperature data for the months of June and December in Oahu, in order to dermine if the surf and shake shop business is sustainable year round.
+He specifically wants temperature data for the months of June and December in Oahu, in order to dermine
 First step in analysis was to retrieve the temperature data for month of June in Oahu.
-W. Avy provided me a sqlite database titled "hawaii.sqlite".
-I used Python, Pandas funtions and methods, and SQLAlchemy to filter the date column of the Measurements table in "hawaii.sqlite" database to retrieve all the temperatures of the month of June and December.
+I did this with the sqlite database provided entitled "hawaii.sqlite".
+I used Python, Pandas funtions and methods, and SQLAlchemy to filter the date column of the Measurements table in "hawaii.sqlite" to retrieve all the temperatures for the month of June and December.
 I then converted those temperatures to a list and created two seperate DataFrames entitled june_df and dec_df from the two lists to generate the summary statistics.

 ## Deliverable 1
 ### Summary Statistics for the Month of June over 7 years from June 2010 to June 2017.